 One of the main jobs of collagen is to act as a sealant or glue.
 This is especially important in the gut, where collagen maintains the integrity of the gut lining, protecting your body from any unwanted leakage.
 As we have seen a rise in leaky gut issues, collagen supplementation could be a vital repair mechanism for this.
 Collagen contains certain amino acids proline and glycine that are essential to repairing intestinal damage.
 According to Dr. Amy Myers, your body readily produces collagen until about age 35, when it starts to slow.
 By age 40, collagen depletes faster and by age 60 over half of your body’s supply has been depleted (https://www.amymyersmd.com/2017/05/top-7-health-benefits-collagen-get/).
 Hence the wrinkles.

 Collagen is the secret ingredient found in bone broth – another food taking the world by storm.
 Bone broth has been consumed for centuries, but is now experiencing a revival due to the trends toward more fat and fewer carbs and the recognition that many diseases and ailments are linked to a compromised gut.
 Slow cooking animal bones releases the collagen and/or gelatin into the broth, giving it the healing power.
 Gelatin is the cooked form of collagen and equally beneficial.
 My mom always used Knox gelatin to make Knox Blox from fruit juice.
-Now I to make recipes like this coconut milk panna cotta from Detoxinista. (https://detoxinista.com/easy-coconut-panna-cotta-dairy-free-paleo/), and these gut-healing vanilla marshmallows from Fit Foodie (https://the-fit-foodie.com/recipes/gut-healing-coconut-marshmallows).
+Now I also make recipes like this coconut milk panna cotta from Detoxinista. (https://detoxinista.com/easy-coconut-panna-cotta-dairy-free-paleo/), and these gut-healing vanilla marshmallows from Fit Foodie (https://the-fit-foodie.com/recipes/gut-healing-coconut-marshmallows).

 So, do you need to eat gelatin or supplement with collagen powders to boost your body’s collagen stores?
 With a balanced whole foods diet, it appears you can obtain enough collagen the body needs.
 Foods like chlorella, spinach, kale, tomatoes, beets, salmon, citrus foods, berries and eggs are excellent sources.
 Additionally, foods rich in Vitamin C help to stimulate the production of collagen.

 I love looking at food and its ability to help and heal the body.
 I am also someone who naturally questions everything, especially dietary trends that pop up.
 With new research coming out daily, we can expect science to continue to direct us and our diets as we all strive to optimal health.
 Yet, is it always right?
 The one thing I know for sure is that we do not know even half of what we think we know about the body.
 With collagen, we know it is essential for the body, and also for intestinal healing and bone health.
 So if you know you have a compromised gut or have bone depletion issues, then yes, include it in your diet with bone broth, supplements or by increasing the foods mentioned above.
 Also, if you are looking for a bit more luster in your hair and nails, then go for it!
+(Find out more benefits and ways to get collagen into your diet.)

 Having said that, too much of anything is not a good thing, so be sure not to jump on the collagen train without doing your own research.
 Your body works very hard to maintain balance and when you add too much of one thing into the mix for too long, that balance can become compromised.
 Also, be aware that many collagen supplements come from marine sources, beef or eggs, which are not suitable for vegetarians and can cause sensitivities in some people.